daoch4n/zen-ai-mcp-task-master/README.md

 The following environment variables can be configured in a `.env` file (based on `.env.example`):

+- `OPENAI_API_KEY

-- `OPENAI_API_KEY`: Your OpenAI API key.
+`: Your OpenAI API key.
 This is required for using any AI role (main, research, or fallback).
 Default: `YOUR_OPENAI_KEY_HERE`
 - `OPENAI_API_BASE_URL`: A custom endpoint for OpenAI-compatible models.
-Default: `https://open-ai-endpoint.example.com`
+Defaults to OpenAI provider
 - `TASKMASTER_AI_MODEL`: Specifies the AI model to be used for Task Master's main operations.
 Default: `gemini-2.5-flash-preview-05-20`
 - `TASKMASTER_RESEARCH_MODEL`: Specifies the AI model to be used for research operations.
-Default: `perplexity/llama-3-sonar-large-32k-online`
+Default: `gemini-2.5-flash-preview-05-20`

 ## Quick Start